199ocero/School-Management-System-DDS-Finals/README.md

 # School Management System - Uportal

-School system that manage accounts of admin, instructor, and student.
-It has also a CRUD (Create, Read/Seach, Update, Delete) functionality.
+School Management System - manage account of admins, instructors, and students.
+It has also a CRUD (Create, Read/Search, Update, Delete) functionality.
 You can use CRUD in colleges, course, subjects, and sections.
+Aside from CRUD function, you can assign or enroll student with different subjects, instructors, and one section.

 ## Built With